sorayabenson/lab-13-adventure-game/README.md

     - CSS
         - Make it pretty

+        - js for selected radio style change.

     - JS
-        - Grab Id of the quest from the URL const params = new URLSearchParams(window.location.search);
+        //- Grab Id of the quest from the URL const params = new URLSearchParams(window.location.search);

             const questId = params.get('id')